Palais Meran: History

 The Palais Meran was built from 1841 to 1843 by Georg Hauberrisser as the residence of Archduke John of Austria.
 Hauberrisser was not the architect as is evident from correspondence.
 Felix von Stregen played a role during stages of the building process; whether the Archduke himself conceived the facade and interior design is merely rumored.

 The Palais is surrounded by an extended park.
-The Duke died in the palace on 11 May 1859.
+The Archduke died in the palace on 11 May 1859.
 The building was named after his son, Franz, Count of Meran, who gained this title in 1844.
 The family used the palace until 1939.

 An addition to the north was added in 1880, and the building was expanded again in 1939 and 1963.
 Since 1963, the Steirischen Akademie für Musik und Darstellende Kunst (later the University of Music and Performing Arts Graz) has used all rooms of the facility in two halls for performances and rooms for institutes and administration.